 - 4) After roasting, remove the eggplant pulp and let it rest in a bowl for at least 30 minutes.
 A smoky liquid will collect in the bowl.
 Taste the liquid; if it has a bitter taste to it, drain the liquid and discard before proceeding with your recipe.

 - Personally, I very rarely encounter the bitterness issue.
-I prefer to keep some of the smoky juice from the roasting and add it to whatever dish I’m making—it imparts a lovely, smoky flavor to dips like baba ghanoush.
+I prefer to roast the eggplant whole (it produces a smokier more charred result), keep some of the smoky juice from the roasting and add it to whatever dish I’m making—it imparts fantastic flavor to dips like baba ghanoush.